-Answer: The only nation that came into existence at this time in history (near the time the first beast suffered its deadly wound-1798) was the United States, which did not carve its boundaries out of the previous great empires.
+Answer: In contrast to the first beast which came up out of the sea or populated area of the world, this second beast comes up out of the earth or unpopulated area of the world.
+The only nation that came into existence at this time in history (near the time the first beast suffered its deadly wound-1798) which was in an unpopulated part of the world was the United States.
 Also note that it was described as having the horns of a lamb but spoke like a dragon.
-The United States was founded upon Christian principles, but will eventually be used by Satan to enforce false worship and loyalty to him.
+This refers to the fact that the United States was founded upon Christian principles, but would eventually be used by Satan to enforce false worship and loyalty to him.

-- 14C.13 Do people who now observe Sunday have the mark?
+14C.13 Do people who now observe Sunday have the mark?

-- Revelation 13:16, 17
+Revelation 13:16, 17

-- 14C.14 How does God decide whom we serve?
+14C.14 How does God decide whom we serve?

-- Romans 6:16
+Romans 6:16

-- 14C.15 How does God count me if I'm neutral?
+14C.15 How does God count me if I'm neutral?

-- Matthew 12:30
+Matthew 12:30

-- 14C.16 What did Christ's disciples say when facing a test?
+14C.16 What did Christ's disciples say when facing a test?

-- Acts 5:29
+Acts 5:29

-- 14C.17 Whom do you want to obey?
+14C.17 Who do you want to obey?